‘General Hospital’ Spoilers Tease That Lucas Washes His Hands Of Julian, But Brad Shouldn’t Get Too Confident

 Apparently, this confrontation between Lucas and Julian will be cut short.
 General Hospital spoilers tease that Lucas will get a phone call from Brad detailing a crisis that needs his immediate attention, so he has to walk away from Julian before anything can be settled.

 According to Soap Central, Julian and Brad will cross paths in the coming week.
-General Hospital spoilers share that Julian will be anxious to find out how Brad pulled off exposing Julian without getting himself in trouble too.
+General Hospital spoilers share that Julian will be anxious to find out how Brad pulled off exposing Julian without getting himself in trouble, too.

 Julian wants Brad out of Lucas' life and he's willing to do anything to make that happen.
 Will it work?